Top aide to North Korean leader lands in Singapore as summit preparations advance: NHK

 (Graphic: Korea - A land divided: tmsnrt.rs/2KdXMcS)

-Reporting by Kaori Kaneko; writing by Malcolm Foster.
-Editing by Lincoln Feast.
+Reporting by Kaori Kaneko and Christine Kim; writing by Malcolm Foster.
+Editing by Lincoln Feast and Michael Perry